 Frequently Asked Questions

 The Pantry is free for students.
 It is funded partially with student service and activity fees, donations and food drives.
-The food pantry is operated by Phi Theta Kappa Honor Society student leaders as a service project.